 These programs provide opportunities for faculty, post-docs, staff, and administrators to develop intercultural competence as mentors and teachers, including tools to communicate more effectively with students of diverse backgrounds and methods to facilitate student identity and success in health-related research careers.

-Dr. Malcolm Finney is BUILD's Intercultural Innovation Coordinator, who offers expert insight on culturally-responsive mentoring approaches and intercultural (intergroup) communication.
+Dr. Jose Rodriguez is BUILD's Intercultural Innovation Coordinator, who offers expert insight on culturally-responsive mentoring approaches and intercultural (intergroup) communication.
 His work considers different methods to enhance mentors' and teachers' communication with students of diverse linguistic, cultural, and ethnic backgrounds, and to foster student success in the health-related research disciplines.

-Workshop sessions for Fall 2016 can be found on the Multicultural Awareness Workshops page.
-Dr. Finney usually offers two workshop sessions open to all (RSVP required at least two weeks prior to the event, e-mail: Malcolm Finney (Malcolm.Finney@csulb.edu)
+Workshop sessions for the current semester can be found on the Multicultural Awareness Workshops page.
+Dr. Rodriguez usually offers two workshop sessions open to all (RSVP required at least two weeks prior to the event, e-mail: Jose Rodriguez (Jose.Rodriguez@csulb.edu)

 Dr. Kelly Young is BUILD's Education Innovation Coordinator, who offers expertise in scientific pedagogy to engage students early and consistently throughout their undergraduate experience.
 She is widely recognized for her effective Faculty Learning Communities applicable to STEM fields.
 Last semester, she developed an inaugural BUILD Mentoring Community (BMC) that is aligned with the Entering Mentoring Program, which is sponsored by the National Research Mentoring Network (NRMN).